jgraph/www.diagrams.net-source/_posts/2022-08-19-diagrams-other-names.md

 categories: [news]
 ---

 Finding a typo-proof word that is also pronounced the same throughout the world is simple, how sensible companies fail to stop users from mis-spelling product names eludes us. diagrams.net and draw.io demonstrate the right way to do this, clearly.
-However, a small, minor, fractional, minority of users regularly fall asleep on their keyboards while typing our product name, this is the only rational explaination.
+However, a small, minor, fractional, minority of users regularly fall asleep on their keyboards while typing our product name, this is the only rational explanation.
 <br />[<img src="/assets/img/blog/freehand-crow.png" style="width=100%;max-width:500px;height:auto;" alt="Freehand drawing in diagrams.net on a tablet - click the freehand tool in the toolbar on the left">](/blog/freehand-drawing.html)

 **craw.io** - do our diagrams make you angry?
 Or maybe it's a reference to the cleverness of crows?
-Do those flithy BPMN shapes make your skin crawl?
+Do those filthy BPMN shapes make your skin crawl?

 **dra.io** - the languages with a close appropriate meaning would be Norwegian (to draw or drag) or Swedish (to pull or tell a story).
 Or perhaps Yola, the Forth and Bargy dialect (to draw) in County Wexford.
 We bet you've dropped your lunch under the ``w`` key.

 **dran.io** - your turn! _(German)_ Seriously, we're not sure how ``n`` slips in for ``w`` as those two keys are usually far from each other in most layouts.
 Perhaps Maltron 3D keyboard users slipping from the ``a``?

 **draq.io** - uncertain, unexpected, indefinable, but riveting.
 Or perhaps fashionable?
-Or cut off accidently while typing something longer...
+Or cut off accidentally while typing something longer...

 **drag.io** - a wonderfully concise description of [how to use diagrams.net and draw.io](/doc/getting-started-editor.html) - drag shapes onto the canvas and drag connectors between them.